• Share page

 Change the brightness and color of a texture

-PC While MSFS is running, use image processing software (GIMP) to adjust the brightness and color tone of the corresponding texture file and overwrite it.
+PC While MSFS is running, use image processing software (GIMP) to adjust the brightness and contrast of the corresponding texture file and overwrite it.

 Remove and rebuild the package